Dandey/Firestone-bad-bot/README.md

 * Would like to add claiming of dailies/ weeklies but so far not sure how to fully implement it, don't get your hopes too high.
 * No plan to implement function for the mini events.
 * UI looks a bit empty as I plan to add more stuff to it, will see if I will manage it or will just have to resize it a smaller size.
+* To run use FSbb, to close just exit the UI, or if it's running when you want to close it, either wait or use F10 to kill it
 * Won't answer to question about imformation that is listed here.